DailyStruggle/RTP/README.md

  * per-world and per-region configuration and teleport permissions
  * adjustment of region and world settings by command or by config file
  * adjustment of all plugin messages in lang.yml

+I made this in a flow state and now I only understand how it works because I wrote down the math.
+I question my sanity.